AriFordsham/GHCWiki/module-reexports.md

 - The module is provided by both packages (possibly with its symbols re-exported by one of them).
 Then a user cannot easily (i.e. without [PackageImports](package-imports)) depend on both packages.
 - The module is removed in `package-a`.
 This then requires a major API bump and downstream packages likely have to update their dependencies.
 Also, if they did not use `package-b` before, they’d have to do that now.

+One use-case in particular would be to turn `base` into a pure module-rexporting package, exporting a selection of modules from other packages.
+In that case, this proposal would allow the other package to provide additional (less commonly used, less stable or internal modules) and those users who need these can build-depend on `base` and the implementing package, and can still use the re-exported modules without further ado.

 ### Semantics